 Cairo is associated with Ancient Egypt due to its proximity to the Nile Delta, the ancient city of Memphis, and the Giza pyramids.

 Pyramids of Giza

 You can’t visit Cairo and not head to the pyramids.
+Obviously they are among one of the best places to visit in Egypt.
 The Pyramids of Giza are easily the best things to see in Egypt and have been an icon for the country for hundreds of years.

 It’s easy to visit the pyramids yourself, but to hear all the stories and get the information it’s best to hire a guide for the day to share with you all the interesting information.
 Camel rides are available and you will 100% get asked if you want a camel ride.
 We declined the ride as the camels looked like they were in poor condition.

 It’s possible to go inside the Pyramid of Kofu for an extra ticket.
 However if you get claustrophobic I would avoid it.
 It’s extremely hot, humid, and tight.

 Make sure to see the Sphinx before leaving.
 It’s a long walk or a short drive away from the main pyramid complex, but well worth a stop and photo op.